arcanis/typanion/README.md

 - Typanion allows you to derive types from your schemas
 - Typanion can report detailed error reports

 Compared to [yup](https://github.com/jquense/yup), Typanion has a better inference support for TypeScript + supports `isOneOf`.
-It's functional API makes it very easy to tree shake, which is another bonus (although the library isn't very large in itself).
+Its functional API makes it very easy to tree shake, which is another bonus (although the library isn't very large in itself).

 ## Usage